ipfs/ipfs-blog/src/_blog/adding-ipfs-protocol-support-to-chromium.md

 Very few changes were specific to IPFS.
 A lot of the work was making browsers and the web platform more amenable to localhost-oriented application topologies and non-HTTP protocol work - fixing compat papercuts, aligning security models across engines, cleaning up dusty corners... making the web itself just a little bit better.

-But our larger goal is to bring the web to places where it doesn't work well for people today, and enable experimentation in what a web with alternate protocols can look like.
+But our larger goal is to bring the web to places where it doesn't work well for people today, and enable experimentation in what a web with alternative protocols can look like.
 These are paradigmatic changes, so we needed to do more than just surface-level fixes.

 ## IPFS Browser Integrations So Far